 From the questions I am receiving from readers, I realized how many people are concerned about renting a car in Mexico, for many different reasons, but most of all because they don’t feel comfortable driving in a foreign country that is also considered “dangerous”.
-I get it, and in this post, I will give you some useful advice on renting a car in Mexico without getting scammed and I will share some tips on driving in Mexico.
+I get it, and in this post, I will give you some useful advice on renting a car in Mexico without getting scammed.
+I will also share some tips on driving in Mexico.
 I hope it will help you feel more comfortable and set off for your amazing road trip adventure in this beautiful country.

-I have learned a lot of tricks and unwritten rules about car rentals and I decided to write this post and share them with you with the hope that you will feel more confident about renting a car in Mexico, but also you know how to play the game.
+I have learned a lot of tricks and unwritten rules about car rentals and I decided to write this post and share them with you with the hope that you will feel more confident about renting a car in Mexico, but also for you to learn “how to play the game”.

 The general reputation of car rentals about using scammy practices might also put you off and let you opt for a car-free vacation.